” 0:00 What are general damages in a civil

 0:34 the profits, for example under the

-When a person suffers injuries due to the negligence of others, they may be able to recover compensatory damages for their loss.
-These include two types of damages, special damages and general damages.
-In some cases, the court may also award punitive damages to punish the at-fault party for their gross negligence and deter others from carrying out similar wrongful acts.
+These include two types of damages: special damages and general damages.
+In some cases, the court may also award punitive damages to punish the at-fault party for their gross negligence and deter others from committing similar wrongful acts.

 The following are some of the types of general damages that injured victims may recover in a personal injury claim: